VULCA-Bench: A Multicultural Vision-Language Benchmark for Evaluating Cultural Understanding: Dataset Construction

 We operationalise Cultural Symmetry through three pillars.
 Framework symmetry ensures each culture adapts L1--L5 to its own aesthetic theory (e.g., \textit{rasa} for Indian, \textit{wabi-sabi} for Japanese), with culture-specific dimension counts (25--30) reflecting tradition complexity rather than imposing uniform categories.
 Annotation symmetry requires native expert annotators for each tradition, with bilingual critiques preserving cultural terminology through romanisation.
 Quality symmetry applies uniform thresholds equally across all cultures ($\geq$70\% dimension coverage, $\geq$150 Chinese characters or 100 English words).\looseness=-1

 The 70\% threshold derives from pilot annotator calibration: critiques covering fewer than 70\% of dimensions typically lacked substantive L3--L5 engagement.
 We therefore set this threshold empirically, based on the observation that lower coverage correlated strongly with missing philosophical or historical analysis.
-Pairs falling below this threshold are either revised by annotators or excluded from the corpus (127 pairs removed, 1.8\% of candidates distributed proportionally across cultures).
+Pairs falling below this threshold are either revised by annotators or excluded from the corpus (127 pairs removed, 1.8\% of candidates, distributed proportionally across cultures).

 Beyond structural parity, we validate measurement alignment using three criteria.
-First, layer-wise difficulty exhibits a consistent monotonic decline from L1 to L5 across cultures.
-All cultures show the same pattern: L1 easiest, L5 hardest ($r = 0.96$ cross-culture correlation).
-Second, inter-annotator agreement is comparable across cultures: Cohen's $\kappa = 0.79$ for L1--L2 and $0.71$ for L3--L5, with cross-culture standard deviation below 0.04.
+First, layer-wise difficulty exhibits a consistent monotonic decline from L1 to L5 across cultures; the resulting five-point layer profiles are highly similar (mean pairwise Pearson correlation across cultures $r = 0.96$).
+Second, inter-annotator agreement is comparable across cultures: Cohen's $\kappa = 0.80$ for L1--L2 and $0.72$ for L3--L5, with cross-culture standard deviation below 0.04.
 Third, each culture's L5 captures its deepest interpretive challenge, supporting functional equivalence.
 See Appendix~\ref{app:dataset_variants} for a finer-grained description of the corpus (i.e., complete, evaluation, gold, human, and balanced splits).\looseness=-1